Multiple Concussions: Long-Term Effects and Treatment Options

 Many people (especially athletes) who have had one concussion go on to have more.
-According to a study in the Journal of American Medical Association, athletes who have sustained one mTBI are more susceptible to further brain injuries (Guskiewicz et al. 2003).
-And your experience recovering after multiple concussions may not be as smooth: With every concussion, your chances of long-term symptoms (post-concussion syndrome) increases.
+With every concussion, your chance of developing long-term symptoms (post-concussion syndrome) increases.

-At our concussion treatment clinic, we’ve treated many patients with repeated concussions whose symptoms did not simply go away with rest, as their doctors assured them they would.
+At our concussion treatment clinic, we’ve treated many patients with repeated concussions whose symptoms did not simply go away with rest the way their doctors assured them they would.
 This article addresses the questions and concerns those patients had when they came to us.
 We’ll cover:

 If you’re experiencing symptoms that won’t resolve after multiple concussions, you’re not alone.
 And you’re not crazy.
 90% of our patients show symptom improvement after just one week of treatment at our center specializing in post-concussion therapy.
 To see if you are eligible for treatment, sign up for a consultation.

 In this section, we’ll discuss what a concussion does to your brain and how multiple concussions play into that equation.
 We’ll also go over the symptoms of multiple concussions so you know what to look for.